What's a "Normal" Amount of Credit Card Debt?

 Is the debt in service to your goals?

-Businesses and entrepreneurs carry debt because “you have to spend money to make money”.
-Mortgage debt and student loan debt are often necessary if you want to own a house or get a college degree.
+Businesses and entrepreneurs carry debt because you often have to spend money to make money.
+Mortgage debt and student loan debt are usually necessary if you want to own a house or get a college degree.
 Credit card debt – while far from ideal – can be healthy, as long as it’s a part of your plan.

 At the same time, putting an expensive car repair bill on your credit card may not be part of your plan, but it is in service to your most pressing needs and goals.
 It gets you back on the road and potentially back to work.